Nexus-Mods/NexusMods.App/docs/decisions/backend/0009-advanced-installer-design.md

 - Certain mods may not come with a recognizable file structure.
     - The Nexus Mods App might not know how to install them automatically.

-- Interoperability: The Nexus App must be able to somehow deploy ANY mod, regardless of its packaging format.
+- Interoperability: The Nexus Mods App must be able to somehow deploy ANY mod, regardless of its packaging format.
     - Otherwise, if users end up having to deploy files manually, they may be discouraged from using the mod manager.

 - The Manual Installer must work with minimal game implementation code.